grafana/mimir/docs/sources/architecture/distributor.md

 Use the following flags to configure the rate limit:

-- `-distributor.ingestion-rate-limit`: Per tenant ingestion rate limit in samples per second.
+- `-distributor.ingestion-rate-limit`: Ingestion rate limit, which is per tenant, and which is in samples per second
-- `-distributor.ingestion-burst-size`: Per tenant allowed ingestion burst size (in number of samples).
+- `-distributor.ingestion-burst-size`: Ingestion burst size (in number of samples) allowed, which is per tenant

-_You can override rate limiting on a per tenant basis by setting `ingestion_rate` and `ingestion_burst_size` in the overrides section of the runtime configuration._
+> **Note:** You can override rate limiting on a per-tenant basis by setting `ingestion_rate` and `ingestion_burst_size` in the overrides section of the runtime configuration.

-_By default, Prometheus remote write doesn't retry requests on 429 HTTP response status code.
-You can modify this behavior by setting `retry_on_http_429: true` in the Prometheus [`remote_write` config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write)._
+> **Note:** By default, Prometheus remote write doesn't retry requests on 429 HTTP response status code.
+To modify this behavior, use `retry_on_http_429: true` in the Prometheus [`remote_write` configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

 ### Configuration